Local taxes fund spending.

 ‘Federal taxes do not fund spending’ is also a misinterpretation of the accounting construct on the consolidated balance sheets of the federal gov’t.
 When taxes are paid, yes, those dollars are ‘destroyed’, it’s a simple bank entry, a bank debit, a ‘dollar drain’, debited from the taxpayer’s account, but that’s only half of it, only one side of the seesaw.
 Rather than thinking that ‘dollar drain’ is a simple change of numbers on a spreadsheet, you should be thinking where are those dollars draining to; and more importantly, other than a taxpayer’s bank account balance, that federal taxation just ‘destroyed’ net financial assets (dollars in the banking system).
 Thanks to the consolidated balance sheets of the federal gov’t however, that debit of taxes creates an equal and opposite entry, a ledger posting, a credit (funded by taxes), to the federal gov’t, which in turn is immediately debited back, to someone else, a.k.a. ‘surplus spending’, the spending funded by dollars that DO NOT add net financial assets (that is not a net increase in the amount of dollars in the banking system).
 So rather than only seeing taxes as a ‘destruction’ (debit) of dollars out from the money supply, you need to also see it as an equal and opposite creation (credit) to the federal gov’t of previously-existing, or more significantly, as previously-Congressional-approved dollars; which are then subsequently ‘refunded’ back into the money supply (without Congressional approval), and instantly making whole those net financial assets, those dollars in the banking system being ‘destroyed’ by federal taxation…

 In a post titled “Modern Monetary Theory (MMT) Critique”, Cullen Roche, founder of Orcam Financial Group, cites five MMT ‘flaws’, or in his words, the five ‘myths’ of MMT.
 As per John Biesterfeldt, creator of the popular Facebook website ‘Intro to MMT’, Cullen and others in his camp like economist Jan Hatzius of Goldman Sachs are smart guys and considered ‘MMT compliant’ (meaning they know what they are talking about and are seldom wrong).
 In his very first ‘myth’, Cullen takes aim at ‘taxpayers don’t fund anything’.
 By the third ‘myth’, Cullen makes this damning indictment: “(MMT) even goes so far as to create their own alternative reality wherein they consolidate the Fed into the Treasury to make their fantasy accounting world appear more accurate.
 They literally create a fictional world in order to make the flawed accounting look correct.”
 Cullen has a point there.
 MMTers that say ‘taxes don’t fund spending’ have simply waved bye bye to bookkeeping, to basic accounting reality.
 For example, when debating a so-called ‘Deficit Owl’, I was told, and I quote, “There’s no such actual tangible or concrete thing as surplus spending or deficit spending” unquote (why offline that person is now referred to as The Owl That Lost His Glasses).
 John Biesterfeldt, in response to another misguided statement that ‘US Treasury bond sales do not fund spending’, replied that “Treasury bond sales fill Treasury’s (General Funds) account at the Fed, and that (deficit) spending comes from that account”, the perfect answer, simply because it’s true.
 Tax revenues are also posted to this same General Funds Account, which is Treasury’s checking account at the central bank (which is just like your checking account at your bank that you use to fund your spending).
-Don’t take John’s word for it, go see for yourself, go to the website of the US Department of the Treasury, where it says that the “United States Treasury oversees the disbursement of payments to the public,” meaning the ‘United States Treasury’ is paying for the spending.
+Don’t take John’s word for it, go see for yourself, go to the website of the US Department of the Treasury, where it says that the “United States Treasury oversees the disbursement of payments to the public,” meaning that the ‘United States Treasury’ is paying for the spending.
 Every year, on April 15th, when you pay your federal taxes due, you must make your check or money order payable to the ‘United States Treasury’, meaning your taxes fund that (surplus) spending.
-Sure, your taxes, your dollars, are ‘destroyed’, those dollars are debited, out from the banking system, and then ‘different’ dollars are issued (by the issuer of dollars) to pay for that spending, but that doesn’t mean your dollars were not credited to the Treasury, not credited towards surplus spending.
+Don’t take my word for it, check out the Daily Treasury Statement (the ‘checkbook’ of the US Treasury) found online.
+See for yourself (and anyone else that you just said ‘taxes don’t fund spending’ to can go see for themselves) that federal tax dollars are going in and going out for federal spending.
+Unlike you or me (a user of dollars) that ‘uses’ the same dollars to pay for spending with another user; your federal tax dollars, are ‘destroyed’, those dollars are debited, out from your commercial bank, out from the banking system, and then ‘different’ dollars are issued (by the issuer of dollars) to pay for their spending, SURE, but that doesn’t mean your federal tax dollars were not credited to the Treasury, not counted towards surplus spending.
 At the very same time that your taxes are ‘destroyed’ on one ledger, your tax dollars also ‘destroy’, to the penny, an equal amount of federal gov’t deficit spending on another ledger.
 Your taxes reduce the amount of deficit spending.
 As MINETHIS1, another pure MMTer, has said repeatedly, without federal tax revenues, deficit spending would have been $3.8T in 2016 (20% of GDP), but deficit spending was only $0.5T in 2016 (3% of GDP) because taxes ‘destroyed’ the rest.
 The pure MMT thinking is that federal revenues like Treasury bond sales and taxes ARE NOT NEEDED to fund spending, not the nonsensical notion that they don’t at all.
 Another pearl from Cullen Roche: “The thing that gives you credit is primarily your assets and income.
 The same is true of a (federal) gov’t.
 A gov’t needs to finance their spending to prove to the private sector that they have credit.
 The fact that a central bank can issue money in perpetuity does not mean they don’t need income sources to finance their spending….The fact that they (The Bank of Zimbabwe) can’t run out of money doesn’t mean they never needed a revenue source.”
 Some MMTers that say ‘taxes don’t fund spending’ need to understand that IF they are interested in understanding pure MMT.
 Some won’t however, because these folks have co-opted MMT to advance their causes, to push a special interest, or to shill for a political movement.
 They aren’t promoting MMT.
 They are only promoting themselves (under the guise of promoting MMT).
 ‘Ober Meister’, commenting on a Facebook thread, explains why the ‘taxes don’t fund spending’ crowd says it that way: “Most people don’t use accounting identities, mathematics or even logic while reasoning.
 They use praxeology (metaphorical thinking and moral ‘framing’ like Orwellian gimmickry) to argue economic policy, using morality and ethics to derive conclusions instead of mathematics.”
 In other words, when saying ‘taxes don’t fund spending’, these MMTers mean well, but unfortunately they are not advancing MMT (they have no idea how ridiculous they sound to a non MMTer)…

 All MMTers say that the federal gov’t deficit equals our surplus, which is true.
 They say that federal gov’t deficit spending funds our savings, which is absolutely correct.
 Federal gov’t deficits equal our surplus, agreed; federal gov’t deficits fund our savings to the penny, absolutely; and federal gov’t deficits fund our spending on things like paying our federal taxes or buying Treasury bonds, most certainly; but why do some MMTers have trouble saying that the other way around?
 In FY99, the US federal gov’t spent $1.704 trillion dollars and federal tax revenues were $1.827 trillion dollars, meaning that on top of federal taxes funding ALL federal spending in 1999, there was also a federal gov’t profit, a federal gov’t surplus, a federal gov’t ‘savings’ of $123B.
 So in that case, why do some MMTers hide their ‘sectoral balances’ chart and say that our deficits, that our federal taxes, didn’t fund those surpluses, didn’t fund those federal gov’t savings?
 Let’s take a closer look at the process using actual amounts from last year.
 In FY16, (Oct 1, ‘15 – Sept 30,‘16), the US federal gov’t spent $3.854 trillion (100%).
 Federal gov’t tax revenues (federal income tax, social security & medicare withholdings) was $3.267 trillion (85%), and the difference, $587 billion (15%), was deficit spending.
 Plug those percentages into the sectoral balances chart and it looks like this: